feskol/gitlab-arm64/README.md

 attempt to address this issue, they often take time to release updates.
 This poses a challenge, especially when a security patch requires an immediate update.

-To solve this problem, I created a GitHub Action that checks for new releases daily and automatically builds a Docker image for the latest release.
+To solve this problem, I created a GitHub Action that checks for new releases twice a day and automatically builds a Docker image for the latest release.

 > [!IMPORTANT]
 > Currently, only the latest version of GitLab is built automatically.